jjg/jasongullickson.com/posts/webE-prologue.md

 As I said earlier I had mostly "checked-out" of contemporary web development, but when I was asked if I might be interested in a position at a web-focused company, I decided I should take the product for a spin.
 Needless to say I was surprisingly delighted, and I've since taken a position at this company and even ported this blog over to their (our?) technology stack.
 While I'm not planning to go out and dive head-first into the contemporary world of web app development, the approach we've taken has at its heart some of the same ambitions that I had for JS/OS, and the fact that a company with these goals has become not just financially viable but quite successful is not lost on me.

-Beyond just this, as I learned more about the founder of the company it became clear that there is significant overlap in our personal interests and hopes for the future of the web, and that while the implementation of these goals may be different, there is a distinct spiritual overlap in the goals of Vercel and JS/OS.
+Beyond just this, as I learned more about the founder of the company it became clear that there is significant overlap in our personal interests and hopes for the future of the web, and that while the implementation of these goals may be different, there is a distinct spiritual overlap between what we want for the web.

 As I began to wade back into the web pool however I was asked what I thought about "Web3".
 Being completely ignorant about what Web3 was, and very familiar with what [Web 2.0](https://en.wikipedia.org/wiki/Web_2.0) was, I didn't have a specific opinion but figured it would be something that was going to be defined more by what it wasn't.